Nepal country brief

 Australia and Nepal celebrated 50 years of diplomatic relations in 2010, though Australia's relationship with Nepal predates the establishment of diplomatic links in 1960.
 Over the years, the Australian Government and private sector have contributed to the economic and social development of Nepal through activities and assistance in the fields of education, health, hydroelectricity, sustainable forestry management, civil aviation, and livestock and grain management.

+Australia remains a committed development partner to Nepal.
 Australia provided more than $28 million to Nepal following the devastating earthquakes in April and May 2015.
-Australia’s support provided urgently needed water, sanitation, shelter, medical supplies and food as well as longer term recovery activities focused on helping communities revive their businesses and generate much-needed income, assisting children to return to school, rebuilding better and safer schools and supporting community mediation.
-In 2016-2017 Australia will provide an estimated $34.0 million in official development assistance.
-A new Aid Investment Plan to be finalised in 2016 will outline the delivery of Australian aid to Nepal which has previously focused on education, livelihoods, public financial management, volunteers, the Australian NGO Cooperation Program, and Australia Awards.
+Australia's support provided urgently needed water, sanitation, shelter, medical supplies and food as well as longer-term recovery activities focused on helping communities revive their businesses and generate much-needed income, assisting children to return to school, rebuilding better and safer schools and supporting community mediation.
+In 2018-19, Australia will provide an estimated $30.6 million in official development assistance.
+An Aid Investment Plan Nepal 2016-2020 was published in 2017.

 Bilateral economic and trade relationship

-Australia’s trade with Nepal is small, but there is potential for growth in hydropower, tourism and infrastructure development.
+Australia's trade with Nepal is small, but there is potential for growth in hydropower, tourism and infrastructure development.
 There is strong potential for growth in the delivery of education services.
-Nepal is now the seventh largest market for international students with more than 13,800 Nepalese studying in Australia.
+Behind China and India, Nepal is Australia's third largest source country for international students.
 Other areas in which there are increasing commercial opportunities following deregulation include civil aviation and telecommunications.
-Two-way merchandise trade in 2014-15 totaled $32 million, with exports to Nepal valued at $25 million.
+Two-way merchandise trade in 2016-17 totaled $57 million, with exports to Nepal valued at $50 million.
 Principal exports to Nepal are vegetables and refined petroleum.
 Australia also exports food and beverages including wine.
-Australia’s main imports are floor coverings and clothing.
+Australia's main imports are floor coverings and clothing.